egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 * Prophet
 * LSTM

-The final solution is enclosed in the form of a Python file called `djia_stock_prediction.py` which contains the constructions developed in this project to manage the dataset, and creating and training the models listed above.
-This solution is recommended to be used through a Jupyter notebook since it provides a friendly environment where the user can perform experiments an visualizations.
+The final solution is enclosed in the form of a Python file called `djia_stock_prediction.py` (available at https://github.com/egar-garcia/machine-learning-engineer-nanodegree-capstone/blob/master/djia_stock_prediction.py) which contains the constructions developed in this project to manage the dataset, and creating and training the models listed above.
+This solution is recommended to be used through a Jupyter notebook, since it provides a friendly environment where the user can perform experiments and visualizations.
-An example of the use of this solution can be found at https://github.com/egar-garcia/machine-learning-engineer-nanodegree-capstone/blob/master/StockPricePredictor_example.ipynb
+An example of the usage of this solution can be found at https://github.com/egar-garcia/machine-learning-engineer-nanodegree-capstone/blob/master/StockPricePredictor_example.ipynb

 ## V. Conclusion
-_(approx. 1-2 pages)_

 ### Free-Form Visualization
 In this section, you will need to provide some form of visualization that emphasizes an important quality about the project.
 It is much more free-form, but should reasonably support a significant result or characteristic about the problem that you want to discuss.
 Questions to ask yourself when writing this section: